sloukit/pydew-valley-uzh-second-study/CONTRIBUTING.md

 (If you don't see the Tile Collision Editor, open it under `View -> Views and Toolbars -> Tile Collision Editor` while in the tileset overview)

 ## Extracting Data
-in the [Level](./src/screens/level.py) class there is an `apply_tool()` method that lets an entity interact with the world (i.e. use a tool or plant a seed); if you want to measure what's going on in the game this should be a good starting point.
+In the [Level](./src/screens/level.py) class, there is an `apply_tool()` method that lets an entity interact with the world (i.e. use a tool or plant a seed); if you want to measure what's going on in the game, this should be a good starting point.